-Convenience – With EMI your transactions can be made at any time, from any place, all you need is internet access.
+- Convenience – With an e-bank account your transactions can be made at any time, from any place, all you need is internet access.

-Simplicity – Web designers strive to make their sites accessible to even the most inexperienced user.
-The EMI services are generally user-friendly and have interface features which are intuitive requiring no technical knowledge.
+- Simplicity – Web designers strive to make their sites accessible to even the most inexperienced user.
+The EMI – Electronic Money Institution account services are generally user-friendly and have interface features that are intuitive requiring no technical knowledge.
 If for any reason the user does not manage to make his transaction smoothly there is always a support team on hand to handle inquiries 24/7 through live chat, forums, email or FAQs.

-Basic Considerations when deciding whether to use EMI:
+Basic Considerations when deciding whether to use Emoney:

-1. Do EMIs offer customers IBAN?
+1. Do E-money accounts offer customers IBAN?
 Yes you can get an IBAN with some EMI.

-2. What can I do with an EMI account?
-You can conduct the exact same transactions as you would have done with your conventional bank account – currency exchange, send funds, receive funds, issue debit cards, SEPA transfers etc.
+2. What can I do with a Business EMI account?
+You can conduct the exact same transactions as you would have done with your business bank account online – currency exchange, send funds, receive funds, issue debit cards, SEPA transfers etc.

 According to EU authorities EMI is most definitely the future of banking as we know it.

-The Central banks of Malta, Cyprus, Gibraltar, Lithuania and other jurisdictions are encouraging business people to set up new Fintech companies and begin the long EMI license application process (more about the EMI license application process in part two of this post).
+The Central banks of Malta, Cyprus, Gibraltar, Lithuania and other jurisdictions are encouraging business people to set up new Fintech companies and begin the long Electronic Money Institution license application process (more about the EMI license application process in part two of this post).